nus-cs2103-AY1617S1/addressbook-level4/README.md

 #### Acknowledgements

-* Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* Some parts of this application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
 * Original source code was taken from the sample project created by SE-EDU initiative at (https://github.com/se-edu/)